 Man, I feel like I ruin so many good drawings with bad hands!

+Here's two drawings, one of me copying "famous" hands, and one trying to build my own based on form.
 In case the print is illegible, the hands are (clockwise from top): Dexter from Dexter's Labratory, Johnny Bravo, Robin from Teen Titans, Pinky, and Tom (as in , And Jerry).
 I tried to take some hints from both the Preston book and from some online tutorials.
 Thank you YouTube.

 Every once in a while it's helpful to try my own take on a familiar face, rather than starting from scratch.
 Toad was tons of fun to draw, as far as form goes.
+Stewie was taken straight from an online "How to Draw Stewie" from Fox.

 The following are the result of watching every Harry Potter movie in the course of a few days.
 I really like the full body Hagrid, because he just looks so kind.
 I even tried my hand at tracing and inking with the Ron on the bottom.
 Man, that guy has the most distinctive face, and it's not easy to capture.